-If you want to know how to print white ink on clear labels or make your label design pop with vibrant colors and sharp, easy-to-read text, then white ink printing, sometimes called white underprinting is for you.
+If you want to know how to print white ink on clear roll labels, chrome roll labels, or kraft brown sheet labels to make your label design pop with vibrant colors and sharp, easy-to-read text, then white ink printing, sometimes called white ink underprinting is for you.
 Whether designing your labels yourself or using a graphic designer, understanding how to make labels with white ink printing is key to strong product label design.

-Keep in mind that for the most successful use of white ink, it should be considered during the conceptual phase of design.
-We’ve included a quick video that walks you step-by-step through the process of adding white ink to a design.
-But the printing process can only be done by professional printers and not on your standard desktop printer.
+Plan your use of white ink during the conceptual phase of your design.
+Our quick video walks you step-by-step through the process of adding white ink to a design for roll labels.
+The printing process can only be done by professional printers and not on your standard desktop printer.

 What is white ink printing?